lim44104/STAY-HOME/README.md

 ## Design Process

-This website will let users to understand the background of COVID-19.
-Users could know about the definition of COVID-19 and the first case of COVID-19.
+This website will let users understand the background of COVID-19.
+Users could know the definition of COVID-19 and the story behind the first case of COVID-19.
 Users could get to know about the symptoms of COVID-19.
-And what are these symptoms look like.
+And what are these symptoms appear to be like.
 Users could learn to prevent themselves from COVID-19 with few simple steps.
-Users could know about the statistic from all country through a interactive chart.
+Users could know about the statistic from all countries through an interactive chart.
 This project will be a useful and fun website application for users to know more about COVID-19.

 * As a user, I want to get to know about the definition and details of COVID-19.
-I want to know about symptoms, prevention and statistic of COVID-19.
+I want to know about the symptoms, prevention , and statistic of COVID-19.
 This website allowed me to do so.

 ## Features
 ### Existing Features